Originalas/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 For clarification purposes: If 3 out of 10 chips are dead on arrival or die during early use, we refer to that as poor build quality.

 ## General Recommendations
 At the moment, LSM6DSV is the best IMU in terms of performance offering consistent +45min resets.
 The BMI160 / BMI270 are the best price-to-performance options.
 Neither LSM or BMI requires a stable magnetic environment, making them a suitable option for everyone.
-BNO085 IMU is heavily promoted by the Slime CrowdSupply project but it's an outdated model, with performance comparable to the budget BMI models, yet at a huge price premium, making BNO085 the worst price-to-performance option.
+BNO085 IMU is heavily promoted by the Slime CrowdSupply project but it's an outdated model, with performance comparable to the budget BMI models without having a perfect magnetic enviroment to play.
+Yet BNO085 is several times more expensive over the budget BMI IMUs, making BNO085 the worst price-to-performance option.

 When referring to the order of the IMUs on this page, bear in mind that they're listed roughly in order of best to worst.